 Is sparkling wine and Champagne the same thing?

-Yes and no. Sparkling wine and Champagne are sometimes named interchangeably, but Champagne is a form of sparkling wine, and there are other types of sparkling wine.
+Yes and no. In the world of sparkling wine production, Sparkling wine and Champagne are sometimes named interchangeably, but Champagne is a form of sparkling wine, specifically from grape varieties in France and there are other types of sparkling wine.
 In other words, Champagne, like Prosecco and Moscato is a type of sparkling wine.